bhuvanr2004/Web-Dev-Essence/README.md

 ## 📂 Project Structure

-Each folder contains an individual project with its own README and source files:
+Each folder contains an individual project with its own source files:
+1) Simple-web-Dev